swiss-ai-center/a-guide-to-mlops/pages/the-guide/chapter-7-track-model-evolutions-in-the-cicd-pipeline-with-cml/index.md

 In this chapter, you will learn how to:

-1. Update the CI/CD configuration file to generate a CML report;
+1. Update the CI/CD configuration file to generate a CML report
-2. Push the updated CI/CD configuration file to Git;
+2. Push the updated CI/CD configuration file to Git
-3. Open an issue in your issue tracker;
+3. Open an issue in your issue tracker
-4. Create a new branch to add your changes;
+4. Create a new branch to add your changes
-5. Check out to the new branch;
+5. Check out to the new branch
-6. Commit and pushing the changes that were not commited in [Chapter 5: Track model evolutions with DVC](/the-guide/chapter-5-track-model-evolutions-with-dvc);
+6. Commit and pushing the changes that were not commited in [Chapter 5: Track model evolutions with DVC](/the-guide/chapter-5-track-model-evolutions-with-dvc)
-7. Create a pull request/merge request;
+7. Create a pull request/merge request
-8. Visualize the execution of the CI/CD pipeline;
+8. Visualize the execution of the CI/CD pipeline
-9. Visualizie the CML report that is added to your pull request/merge request;
+9. Visualizie the CML report that is added to your pull request/merge request
-10. Merge the pull request/merge request to the main branch;
+10. Merge the pull request/merge request to the main branch
-11. Switch back to the main branch and pulling latest changes.
+11. Switch back to the main branch and pulling latest changes

 {% callout type="note" %} CML can do much more than just generating reports.
 Have a look to the [Train the model on a Kubernetes cluster with